Different types of Genetic mutations

 Telomeres of each chromosome have specific sequences which prevent them to fuse together.
-When some of this sequences (telomeric sequences)are losses result in fusion of chromosomal ends.
+When some of these sequences (telomeric sequences)are losses result in the fusion of chromosomal ends.

 Ring chromosome results in wide varieties of phenotypic abnormalities like microcephaly, mental retardation and epilepsy.

 The Genetic mutation which affects the outer characteristic or physical characteristic of an organism is called as a morphological mutation.
 This type of mutation alters the physical properties like shape, size and colour of an organism.